Study wherever and whenever suits you with fully online delivery of the Bachelor of Complementary Medicine, supported by dedicated tutors.

 While some subjects require mid-term and final exams, assessments may also comprise quizzes, essays and tutorial participation.
 Students enrolled in online subjects sit their final exam at the College.

 The following subjects make up the Bachelor of Complementary Medicine.
 Click on the titles to view the full subject outline which includes detailed information about each subject.
+Note: all subjects must be taken online for Bachelor of Complementary Medicine students.

 Any student is able to enrol into a course of study at Endeavour without holding a previous tertiary qualification.
 However, if you have fully or partially completed a qualification with another provider (either at a Higher Education or Vocational Education and Training level), you may receive advanced standing towards an Endeavour degree via the Educational Pathways process.